Homemade Fudge Brownies

 - Bake in the preheated oven about 35-40 minutes, until a toothpick inserted into the middle comes out clean.
 Do not over bake or your brownies will be dry and hard.

-- Remove from oven and cool on wire rack before cutting.
+- Remove from oven and cool completely on wire rack before cutting.
 Store in a container with a tight fitting lid.
 Place wax or parchment paper between layers to prevent sticking.

 - You can line the 9x13x2" pan with parchment paper.
 Allow the paper to come up and over the sides to make lifting the uncut brownies from pan once thoroughly cooled.
 Then cut into 24 squares.